Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 2-5 m. sun till half shadow hardy between -12/-15°C

--polytricha (Tom) Newer species with rather big leaves.
+-polytricha (Tom) Newer species.

 Height 2-3 m. sun till half shadow hardy between -12/-15°C

 -sp.
-Ness KR 7698 Looks like Yunnan 95 5 !?
+Ness KR7698 Looks like Yunnan 95 5 !?
 With glossy small leaves.

 Height 1-2 m. sun till half shadow hardy between -12/-15°C

--shangrilaensis in 'New'
+-shangrilaensis see in 'New'

 -Yunnan 95 5 (picture down left) Half climbing Yushania with small leaves and thin culms.
 Introduced by Kimmei.